5 Tips For Teen Travel

 Transportation to and from airports.

 If your child is traveling from her school at the end of a semester, the school will have provided well-organized shuttles to the area airports.
-Make sure that she arranges for that supervised transportation.
+Make sure that she arranges for supervised transportation.
 The procedure works in reverse when she returns to school.
 If she misses the pre-arranged transportation, instruct her to hire an Uber or Lyft driver.
-In addition, instruct her to share the trip details with you, just in case something goes wrong.
+In addition, teach her to share the trip details with you, just in case something goes wrong.
 If she can ride-share with another student from her school, that would be ideal.

 Whenever your child's flight is delayed for more than 1 or 2 hours, contact the school and advise them of the status of your child's arrival.
-If the delay is major or the flight has been canceled, advise the school as soon as you know so that the school can make alternative arrangements to pick up your child.
+If the delay is major or the flight has been canceled, advise the school as soon as possible so that the school can make alternative arrangements to pick up your child.
 If bad weather shuts down local transportation such as Uber or Lyft, advise your daughter to go to a well-lit public area.
-Help her execute Plan B which should be booking a hotel room for the night.
+Help her execute Plan B, which should be booking a hotel room for the night.
 Most airports will have a hotel on the premises or hotels very close by.
 As you plan your daughter's trip, review the availability of hotels at the arrival airport.
-When you know that the weather will make driving impossible, reserve a room for your child.
+When you know the weather will make driving impossible, reserve a room for your child.
 Speak with the hotel manager and explain the situation so that her staff is expecting your daughter.
-If you are a member of the hotel's frequent guest program, make them aware of it.
+If you are a member of the hotel's frequent guest program, make them aware.
 In most cases, the hotel management will be helpful.
 Make sure your daughter has the hotel number and the reservation confirmation number on her smartphone.

 This video offers some suggestions for handling travel delays and trip cancellations.